gvwilson/sensibleadventures/nardica/nardica.md

 Her black eye was new,
 though,
-and when she and her partner exchanged salutes with the *Guinevere*'s four Marines, sunlight glinted off the silver plastic cast that encased half of her right hand.
+and when she and her partner exchanged salutes with the *Guinevere*'s four Marines, sunlight glinted off the silvery accelerator cast that encased half of her right hand.

 Wales nudged Iffy with his elbow.
 "Here," he said quietly,
-knocking his knuckles against the back of her hand.
+rapping the back of her hand with his knuckles.
 She hesitated,
-then clasped his hand long enough for him to pass her something the size of a thimble.
+took the thimble-sized object he passed to her.
 As the pilot house door banged open behind her, she tucked her hands back in her pockets.

-Uncle Jack stomped past them without a word.
+Uncle Jack stomped past them to glare at the new arrivals.
-He pulled himself up in front of the new arrivals with a scowl strong enough to strip paint.

 "Permission to come aboard, captain?"
 Doctor Johel asked, unperturbed.
 "And yes,
 I realize it's a bit late to ask, but it *is* protocol."

-Uncle Jack's mouth snapped shut, his complaint stillborn.
+Half a dozen angry outbursts tripped over each other trying to get out of Uncle Jack's mouth at the same time.
-He pointed at the angel wings her escorts had detached from their exoskeletons.
+Finally he pointed at the angel wings her escorts had detached from their exoskeletons.
 "Strap 'em down,"
 he growled.
 "They go over th' side,